Professional Support Career Pathways Conference

 Using a skills and attributes toolkit to carry out a ‘match and gap’ process to identify development required, either to support individuals with their current role or to prepare for their next role.

-Kevin Botto, HR/ Staff Development Officer – University of Chichester, Doing the groundwork on career pathways
+Doing the groundwork on career pathways, Kevin Botto, HR/ Staff Development Officer – University of Chichester

 Effective career pathways need a supportive structure.
 Prior to embarking we have asked ourselves: How do people progress?
 Who progresses?
 What are the barriers?
 We will look at progression over a 5-year period at the University of Chichester and discuss how the findings support the need for clearer pathways.